As Seen In

 While not a secret spot in Paris anymore because Bercy Village center does get crowded, but the village itself is a great place to stay if you’re for a quieter spot to rest your head than a Paris hotel.

 If you’re into the arts scene and want to experience and learn the basic techniques of graffiti art at a 2.5-hour graffiti mural workshop in Paris.
-We recommend this workshop as it let’s you work with Parisian graffiti artists on a large-scale, collaborative mural, and become a street artist of the future!
-Create shapes and more with spray paint.

 #3: Parc de la Villette

-At the edge of the 19th arrondissement, you’ll find the largest urban cultural park in the capital.
-It’s a full 55 hectares, which equates to nearly 136 acres.
 Here, you’ll find a mix of modern architecture, playgrounds, cultural spaces and theaters, including one open-air cinema where they hold the open-air film festival (mid-July through mid-August).
 Get to Parc de la Villette by metro, bus, bicycle or even boat (we recommend this boat cruise to get a different sense of Paris that most people don’t see).

 Paris is full of hidden gems.
 We've pulled together a list of our favorite secret spots in Paris to give you a different point of view.